Staphylococcus/brain-from-brane/docs/03-agents-as-information-processors/3d-agent-complexity-assessment-protocol.md

 - How does one measure the dimensions, especially IOL and aspects of SPD, across such a diverse range of entities?
 - Scores on the 0-25 scales are subjective
 - Risk of anthropomorphism/reification
+- More than twice the character count limit.
+Needs to be broken up

 -->